Let's Talk Toofers & Doggie Dental Facts (Part 1 of 2)

 "Gotta say Virchew couldn't be more perfect after his dental surgery!
 The softness and texture are perfect and he always wants it!
 And he loves those new cookies!
 He preferred them to his pill pockets which most dogs love and he usually does!

 BTW, he had 10 teeth out plus 2 old roots (from two already fallen out) so this food is a godsend.
 He still has all his "chewing" teeth left which is great and eventually can go back to chews and stuff but the bad teeth removed were due to being a bulldog and when they are born kind of twisted so easier to get infected regardless of care and diet.
 So probably helpful for other bulldog owners and anyone post-op!" ~ Elizabeth, Hooman to Merlin

 Part 2 Coming Soon!

 In Part 2 of this series, Tatiana Victorino, BSc, Food Engineering and Virchew's Lead of Operations & Research will dish up more on dental ingredients, studies and more.
-Watch our social media for the launch date.
+Watch our social media or newsletter announcment for that post.

 Lastly, we will endeavor to win your trust.